nishitanand/webscraping_seekjobs/README.md

 Even though I have written a lot of comments in the code to explain it, I have also made a Video giving a demo and explaining the code.
-YOu can view at the given link below- https://drive.google.com/file/d/1x1zkVwNV3qIye-VUsxHadpC8H0g4ObMl/view?usp=sharing It can be viewed on the Google Drive or easily on VLC Media PLayer
+YOu can view at the given link below- https://drive.google.com/file/d/1x1zkVwNV3qIye-VUsxHadpC8H0g4ObMl/view?usp=sharing

+It can be easily viewed on the Google Drive or on the VLC Media PLayer